seibelsh/sgamesolver/docs/source/log_tracing_searching_prior_space_sequential_price_competition.rst

 Finally, firms choose prices from a grid
 :math:`P = \{0.0, 0.1, ..., 1.0, 1.1\}`.

-For further information on the state space and how to implement this game in sGameSolver, see :doc:`/defining_games_example_sequential_moves`.

-The following assumes that the SGameSolver and NumPy packages have been imported and that the ``game`` has been defined.
+The following assumes that the SGameSolver and NumPy packages have been imported and that the ``game`` has been defined as in :doc:`/defining_games_example_sequential_moves`, which also offers further information on the underlying state space.

 .. code-block:: python